tynrare/useful-tips/windows.md

 ## How to kill windows app in windows

-i have Qt c++ example for steam games killing.
-It isn't kill steam itself and has ignore list
+i have Qt c++ example for steam games killing, but it can kill any application by name and may easy moved to any engine(Because it uses windows commands mostly).
+It isn't kill steam itself(because of ignorelist) and has ignore list

 ```cpp
 bool Receiver::recursiveKill(int uid){